ecodica/l10n-hr/l10n_hr_account_reference/README.md

 ## Migration notes

-* FIX: all field, class and method names are in English now with prefix "l10n_hr_" (according to Odoo's l10n coding practice)
+* FIX: all field, class and method names are in English now with localization prefix (according to Odoo's l10n coding practice)
 * FIX: new translation file generated
 * TODO: write migration scripts